 - 1. If particular circumstances, such as unforeseen problems or capabilities of a robot occurs, rules may be modified by the RoboCupJunior Rescue Committee Chair in conjunction with available committee members, even during a tournament. - 2.
-Suppose team captains/mentors do not attend the team meetings to discuss problems, and the resulting rule modifications described at 7.3.1.
+Suppose team captains/mentors do not attend the team meetings to discuss problems, and the resulting rule modifications described at 1..
 In that case, the organizers will understand that they agreed and were aware of the changes.

+[1] In previous version this said "successfully navigating through a ramp (i.e., up or down successfully)"

+[2] In previous version this said "Despite the number of tiles used in the construction, the ramp will be scored as one ramp as it takes from one level to another."

-- [1] In previous version this said "successfully navigating through a ramp (i.e., up or down successfully)" - [2] In previous version this said "The ramp will be scored when the robot reaches the horizontal tile at the upper level after an ascending ramp or the horizontal tile at the bottom level after a descending ramp." - [3] In previous version this said "Engineering Journal" - [4] In previous version this said "Engineering Journal" - [5] In previous version this said "TDP should describe your team's project planning, robot's mechanical and electronics design, your software architecture and solutions and, the applied process on performance evaluation." - [6] In previous version this said "Engineering Journals should demonstrate your best practices in the development process.
+[3] In previous version this said "The ramp will be scored when the robot reaches the horizontal tile at the upper level after an ascending ramp or the horizontal tile at the bottom level after a descending ramp."

+[4] In previous version this said "Engineering Journal"

+[5] In previous version this said "Engineering Journal"

+[6] In previous version this said "TDP should describe your team's project planning, robot's mechanical and electronics design, your software architecture and solutions and, the applied process on performance evaluation."

+[7] In previous version this said "Engineering Journals should demonstrate your best practices in the development process.
 A guide for the Engineering Journal format and rubrics are available on the RoboCupJunior Official website."